typijs/typijs.github.io/_posts/2016-05-20-this-post-demonstrates-post-content-styles.md

 ---
 layout: page
 title: "This post demonstrates post content styles"
-subtitle: "This is a subtitle"
+description: "This is a description"
 date:   2016-05-20 21:21:21 +0530
 categories: junk
 author: "Bart Simpson"